-“No. I didn’t know.”
+“No. I didn’t.”

-“Don’t worry about it.
-Any damage out at your farm?”
+“Don’t worry about it,” I said.
+There was no point in going into it.
+“Any damage out at your farm?”

+I motioned to the Charlie.
 “What are they doing back?”

 “You go on ahead Charlie.
 I need to figure out something first.”

-A bell chimed as Charlie left the diner and I followed his stride as he ambled over to the crowd watching the soldiers work.
-A few farmers looked from the diner as I lifted the storm cellar door and disappeared under the floor.
+A bell chimed as Charlie left the diner, and he ambled over to the crowd watching the soldiers work.
+A few farmers stayed close to their eggs and couldn’t care about the crowd.
+I walked over to the storm cellar door and disappeared under the floor.

-Dan lay silent in the dark basement.
-I fumbled for a light switch and fluorescents flickered to a shade of pale green.
+Dan lay silent in the basement.
+I fumbled for a light switch and a fluorescent flickered to a shade of pale green.
 I inched over to the body and uncovered his face.
-He looked like a dead version of me.
+He resembled a dead version of me.

-The storm cellar door slammed shut and I jumped away from Dan.
+The storm cellar door slammed shut, and I jumped away from Dan.
 The door swung up as I pulled the contact out of my eye.

 “Jake, you better get back up here.
 Charlie has started a riot.”
 Sally stood at the top of the stairs looking down into the basement.
 “Jake, you still down there?”

 “Just a sec.”
-I lifted Dan’s left eye and saw another brown contact.
+I lifted Dan’s left eye and revealed another brown contact.
 It had a similar pattern.
 I lifted it up and cradled it in my left hand.
 Now I was juggling two contacts in my clinched hands and had nothing to carry them in.

-A small riot was taking place in front of the diner with soldiers on one side, farmers on the other, and Charlie in the middle with a pitchfork.
+I spied a small riot taking place in front of the diner with soldiers on one side, farmers on the other, and Charlie holding them off with a pitchfork.
 He was standing beside a gurney covered in cloth and a leg sticking out.
 I assumed it was the body of the sheriff.

 The colonel pointed at the destruction of the clinic.
-“He caused all of this and he’s the only one who can put the genie back in the bottle.”
+“Your brother caused this, and he’s the only one who can put the genie back in the bottle.”